-FORESTRY COMMISSION SCOTLAND
+FORESTRY AND LAND SCOTLAND

-EXPLORE THE OUTDOORS
+EXPLORE THE GREAT OUTDOORS

-The Queen Elizabeth Forest Park encompasses some of Scotland's best loved places to visit in the countryside, from magnificent Loch Lomond to the rolling Trossachs hills and picturesque Loch Katrine.
-It's a feast for the eyes, whatever the season and there is so much to see and do - whether you want to just soak up the views or stroll or even swing through the tress or take a trip on a steamship on Loch Katrine.
-The Lodge Forest Visitor Centre near Aberfoyle is the perfect place to start your forest adventure - lots to see and do and a cafe which has one of the best views in Scotland.
-Visit www.forestry.gov.uk/qefp
+The Queen Elizabeth Forest Park includes the magnificent Loch Lomond, the wooded Trossachs hills, and picturesque Loch Katrine, where once Rob Roy MacGregor roamed.The colours are wonderful in the autumn and there is much to see and do - whether you want to walk (or even swing) through the trees or take a trip on the Sir Walter Scott steamship on Loch Katrine.
+The Lodge Forest Visitor Centre near Aberfoyle is the perfect place to start your forest adventure and visit the cafe with the best view in Scotland.
+Visit www.forestryandland.gov.scot/qefp

-For information on our events visit http://www.scotland.forestry.gov.uk/events
+For all the information on our forests visit www.forestryandland.gov.scot

-|Historic Scotland||Forestry Commission
+|Historic Scotland||Forestry and Land

 |Edinburgh Woollen Mill|